Ellen Marx (artist)

-Ellen Marx (born February 22, 1939) is a French-German visual artist and author of reference books about color.
+Ellen Marx (22 February 1939 – 5 May 2023) was a French-German visual artist and author of reference books about color.

 Biography

 Marx was born in Saarbrücken, Germany, where she studied visual research and graphic design from 1957 to 1962 at the Staatliche Werkkunstschule, Saarbrücken notably with professor Oskar Holweck, an artist belonging to the ZERO group in Germany (Günther Uecker, Otto Piene, Heinz Mack).
 His work and his teaching would have a profound influence on her own work.

-In 1962 Ellen Marx went to Paris and two years later established an atelier 40 km from Paris where she still lives and works.
+In 1962 Ellen Marx went to Paris and two years later established an atelier 40 km from Paris where she lived and worked until her death.

 After the research work of E.Chevreul, Johannes Itten and Josef Albers, Marx has quantified objectively, for the first time, color relativity in her book Optical Color and Simultaneity.
 In parallel to the publication of the book in 1983, a solo exhibition took place at the Centre Georges Pompidou in Paris.
 The color reliefs in this exhibition were interactive and changed constantly with the view point of the spectator.
 Numerous other group and solo exhibitions were held in Europe, notably Relief Concrete in Germany today with the German artists of Concrete Art in the Modern Gallery of the Museum of the Saar, Germany in 1981.
 In 1989 Marx's French editor Pierre Zech published in the collection "Le Temps Apprivoisé" her book "Méditer la couleur" which examines in great detail the phenomenon of successive contrast.